Jack1021ohoh/Cost-Prediction/README.md

 ---
 ### Description
-This is a regression exercise using customer data.
-The dataset was generated from a deep learning model trained on the Media Campaign Cost Prediction dataset.
-I used machine learning models, such as RandomForest, XGBoost, to predict costs of customers.
-The most interesting part of this exercise is that I used Optuna package to optimize models' hyperparameters.
+This project involves regression analysis using customer data, which was generated from a deep learning model trained on the Media Campaign Cost Prediction dataset.
+I applied machine learning models, including RandomForest and XGBoost, to predict customer costs.
+A key aspect of this exercise was the use of the Optuna package for hyperparameter optimization, which significantly enhanced the performance of the models.

 ---
 ### Data Source